Condition-Based Maintenance

 Condition-based monitoring and maintenance tools

-Along with simple visual inspections and non-destructive tests, condition-monitoring processes like these enable real-time data collection as part of CBM programs.
+Along with simple visual inspections and non-destructive tests, different types of condition-based maintenance monitoring processes enable real-time data collection as part of CBM programs.

-• Vibration monitoring: Analyzing vibrations within rotating equipment can help identify common causes of failure like misalignment, deterioration, or imbalances.
+- Vibration monitoring: Analyzing vibrations within rotating equipment, often using vibration sensors, can help identify common causes of asset failure like misalignment, deterioration, or imbalances.

 The P-F curve and the P-F interval